 If the Grand Canyon is on your bucket list but you only have a short amount of time, hiking the South Kaibab Trail to Skeleton Point is a perfect day trip.

 One of the most iconic day hikes of the Grand Canyon, the South Kaibab Trail has plenty of convenient turnaround points.
-If you have half of a day like I did, the turnabout at Skeleton Point provides you with a challenging workout alongside astounding views.
+If you have half of a day as I did, the turnabout at Skeleton Point provides you with a challenging workout alongside astounding views.

-The aptly named Ooh Aah Point is just less than a mile or 1.4 kilometers from the trailhead so it’s a great place to turnaround if you want a quick and moderately difficult hike.
+The aptly named Ooh Aah Point is just less than a mile or 1.4 kilometers from the trailhead so it’s a great place to turn around if you want a quick and moderately difficult hike.
 I think it would take about an hour down and back depending on how long you have to wait in line at the point.